chromagic-development/Machina/README.md

 - Macros can be easily created to scrape websites with current information to summarize daily events, tide schedule, and so on, in addition to the plugins which use API calls
 - You can keep incrementally customizing it with fun symbolic and AI macro functions on the fly to automate anything a human can do on a Windows PC
 - Can now be run entirely local if you also install LM Studio and tiny-openai-whisper-api
+- Piper TTS is also provided as a local option for a natural AI voice
 - Deprecated Picovoice Porcupine is still an option for the default wake word engine and binaries are included in the zip file

 <p align="center">